Learn About Mental Health

 Mental Illnesses in Children and Youth

 Kids and teens are constantly changing.
 They grow up quickly and before you know it, your giggly, energetic toddler is a teenager who sleeps until noon.
-As we grow, it’s normal to change as we learn new things and our bodies transform into our adult selves.
+As we grow, it is normal to change as we learn new things and our bodies transform into our adult selves.
 But with all these changes going on, how can we tell which changes are normal?
 At what point should we start worrying that our child’s tantrums or teenager’s mood swings are more than just “growing pains?”
 It can be hard to tell.
-The truth is, for many kids, these sudden changes aren’t just a part of growing up—they’re symptoms of a mental illness.
+The truth is, for many kids, these sudden changes are not just a part of growing up—they are symptoms of a mental illness.

 Mood Disorders

 Moods are our emotions.
 They affect us every day.
-Sometimes we’re sad, other times we’re happy.
+Sometimes we are sad, other times we are happy.
 We might even be sad and happy in the same day.
 But sometimes people’s mood can get “stuck” on sad.
 Or the moods might change a lot or become extreme.
 When this happens, it affects our lives.
 And it might be caused by a group of mental illnesses called mood disorders.

 Obsessive-Compulsive Disorder

 Most of us have had times when we find ourselves thinking about something constantly.
 We might daydream about someone or something, get a catchy tune stuck in our heads, or worry that we forgot to lock the door before leaving for work.
-Maybe we have a “lucky” sweater that we wear because we think it will help us win a game or pass a test.
+We may have a “lucky” sweater that we wear because we think it will help us win a game or pass a test.

 Repetitive thoughts, worries and rituals like these have a definite place in our lives.
 But when these thoughts and actions begin to impact your everyday life it may be a sign of something more serious: a mental illness called obsessive-compulsive disorder.